life-itself/second-renaissance/content/course.md

 **Explore this moment of civilizational crisis and transition we are in, moving from modernity into what comes next in our six-episode course.**

-<iframe width="540" height="450" src="https://1ebb0834.sibforms.com/serve/MUIFAFQNwyFp1Ljhpnd1ptpLuieRxACZsVP-7pQIbHPps9nNEojYS6no6Gewn9BLDCXBujJe5nAHAtdkg02-R6MPVDEkbOQqBGhQALqcZhJsPRaVv8WIj5rBzBWzWlZ3DXmMQ3MKBBhCk3wSMfCHoGTWnbFRGddVQbBidlfGHqwhTn6sAYK2gGm2OVPxcrqNi2zS5OdHIik5dFFq" frameborder="0" allowfullscreen style="display: block;margin-left: auto;margin-right: auto;max-width: 100%;"></iframe>
+<iframe width="540" height="450" src="https://1ebb0834.sibforms.com/serve/MUIFAFQNwyFp1Ljhpnd1ptpLuieRxACZsVP-7pQIbHPps9nNEojYS6no6Gewn9BLDCXBujJe5nAHAtdkg02-R6MPVDEkbOQqBGhQALqcZhJsPRaVv8WIj5rBzBWzWlZ3DXmMQ3MKBBhCk3wSMfCHoGTWnbFRGddVQbBidlfGHqwhTn6sAYK2gGm2OVPxcrqNi2zS5OdHIik5dFFq" frameborder="0" allowfullscreen></iframe>

 ## Why this course?